Spring Garden Revival

 Bridgewater Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Bridgewater ordinances regulate grading equipment operation, typically allowing work from 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays, with Sunday restrictions common.
-Contractors must hold a business license, PE certification for complex drainage, and equipment operator certification.
-Insurance requirements include a minimum $1 million general liability and $2 million aggregate for municipal contracts, with bonding as needed.
-Safety standards mandate right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance is enforced through proper disposal, prohibition of street dumping, erosion control, and strict adherence to MS4 stormwater regulations.
+Bridgewater ordinances regulate grading equipment operation, typically allowing work from 7:00 AM to 6:00 PM on weekdays and 9:00 AM to 5:00 PM on Saturdays, with Sunday restrictions common.
+Contractors must hold a business license, appropriate certifications, and insurance (minimum $1 million general liability, $2 million aggregate recommended).
+Right-of-way permits and traffic control are required for work near public streets.
+Environmental compliance includes proper disposal, erosion control, and strict adherence to MS4 stormwater requirements.
+For licensing and regulatory documentation, contact: